nimashahahmadian/nimashahahmadian/README.md

 - 👋 Hi, I’m @nimashahahmadian
 - 👀 I’m interested in python and image processing
-- 🌱 I’m currently learning python machine learning and ai
+- 🌱 I’m currently learning python machine learning and ai plus flutter
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @gmail.com
+- 📫 How to reach me nimashahahmadian@gmail.com

 im here to explore codding some more..
 <!---